shawn-rice-m43/js-dojo/README.md

 ## Process

-1 Driver 1 Passenger
+1 Driver 1 Pilot

 The Driver writes the code.
-The Passenger suggests what to write.
+The Pilot suggests what to write.

 Red => Green => Refactor